-As mentioned above, atmospheric models, calculated using {\tt petitRADTRANS} and {\tt FastChem}, spanning in temperature and metallicity are injected into the data and their corresponding peaks in the velocity maps are compared to the variance of the entire map to determine the significance at which each point in the parameter space is detected.
-A smoothed map of this detection space is shown in the main panel of Fig. \ref{fig: CCF H2O}, where it is evident, given the quality of the data, that for the expected equilibrium temperature of the planet, any presence of H$_2$O in the atmosphere would not be detectable.
+As mentioned above, atmospheric models, calculated using {\tt petitRADTRANS} and {\tt FastChem}, spanning in temperature and metallicity were injected into the data and their corresponding peaks in the velocity maps were compared to the variance of the entire map to determine the significance at which each point in the parameter space was detected.
+A smoothed map of this detection space is shown in the main panel of Fig. \ref{fig: CCF H2O}, where it is evident, given the quality of the data, that for the expected equilibrium temperature of the planet any presence of H$_2$O in the atmosphere would not be detectable.
 In fact much higher temperatures and abundances are necessary for any potential signal to be accessible.
-One important caveat to note with this analysis is that we have assumed a C/O ratio equal to that of the solar value, as well as a cloudless, hydrostatic and symmetric atmosphere in chemical equilibrium.
-All such assumptions of course have impacts, to varying degrees, upon the detectability space.
+One important caveat that we note with this analysis is that we have assumed a C/O ratio equal to that of the solar value, as well as a cloudless and symmetric atmosphere in hydrostatic and chemical equilibrium.
+All such assumptions, of course, have impacts upon the detectability space to varying degrees.